cprovatas/InstagramIdea/Readme.md

 **What it does right now**

-- After logging in (you only need to log in once at the first time opening the app), the app will display the first 24 photos of yours news feed, along with the users and captions associated with those photos
+- After logging in (you only need to log in once at the first time opening the app), the app will display the first 24 photos of yours news feed, along with the users, user profile picture, and caption associated with those photos
 - If the user's photo is a video, it will show the video instead in a video player.